Meet Love Island 2020 contestant Shaughna Phillips – the “clever” contestant who thinks she’s always right

-The anticipate first Love Island of 2020 is nearly over – with the fact present set to begin imminently.
+It’s right here – Love Island is again for 2020 within the first of its now biannual sequence.

-One of many singles making their approach to South Africa for the primary winter version of the hit present is Shaughna Phillips.
+One of many singles making their approach to the model new South African villa for the primary winter version is Shaughna Phillips.

-Right here’s every thing you’ll want to know in regards to the London-based islander as she joins the Love Island 2020 contestants.
+Right here’s the whole lot you have to know concerning the London-based islander as she joins the Love Island 2020 contestants.

 Age: 25